rlaphoenix/Slipstream/README.md

     python -m pip install --user pslipstream

-If you wish to manually install from the source, take a look at [Building](#building) below.
+If you wish to manually install from the source, take a look at [Building](#building-source-and-wheel-distributions).

 ## To-do